appgate/sdpctl/docs/sdpctl_appliance_upgrade_prepare.md

   # prepare an upgrade from remote upgrade image
   > sdpctl appliance upgrade prepare --image=https://upgrade-host.com/upgrade-5.5.3.img.zip

-  # use primary controller as an upgrade image host for the other appliances
+  # use the primary Controller as an upgrade image host for the other appliances
   > sdpctl appliance upgrade prepare --image=https://upgrade-host.com/upgrade-5.5.3.img.zip --host-on-controller

   # prepare only certain appliances based on a filter